Which IT Job Roles are Disappearing, and Which Ones are Emerging?

 For students and early professionals, this shift isn't a threat; it's a signal.
 The IT world isn't shrinking; it's transforming.
 Understanding how AI in web development is changing helps you focus on the roles that will define the next decade.

-Traditional IT Job Roles That Are Disappearing
+Traditional IT Job Roles That are Disappearing

 Many traditional IT roles that involved any sort of repetitive coding, manual system testing, and trivial system maintenance are either taking a backseat or disappearing altogether.
 As AI takes over routine tasks, professionals need to evolve toward more analytical and tool-driven roles.